Photo credit: CG Fraser

 Sadly, my mother became very unwell when my sister and I were small and so we were placed in the care of the Social Services.
 I grew up with foster families and was fortunate that the man who fostered me from the age of 5 spotted my love of singing.
 He encouraged my sister and me to join our local parish church choir and I sang Sunday services there until I went to University.
 Little did I know at the time that the experience of singing in that choir as a child was to have a profound influence on my composing style.

-I was unhappy at school and found it difficult to make friends so I immersed myself in my studies.
+I was unhappy at my comprehensive school and found it difficult to make friends so I immersed myself in my studies.
 Against the advice of my teachers, I decided to apply to read Music at Oxford University and amazed everyone (including myself) when I got in.
-A whole new world suddenly opened up to me and I threw myself into forming life-long friendships, singing in choirs and playing in orchestras as well as forming a jazz duo with a fellow student called Alexander L’Estrange so that we could get a free pass into the infamous Summer Balls.
+A whole new world suddenly opened up to me and I threw myself into forming life-long friendships, singing in choirs and playing in orchestras as well as forming a jazz duo with a fellow student called Alexander L’Estrange (mainly so that we could get a free pass into the Summer Balls!).

-Composing was never part of my plan but the universe had other ideas.
-I now enjoy a mix of singing, composing and conducting and am grateful to have these different strings to my bow.
-It was only when I began composing that I realised what an impact my early chorister years had had on me.
-Although I’d been singing with professional choirs and often performing very complex and challenging music it was for the humble parish church choir that I felt compelled to write, the kind of choir I’d sung in as a child.
-New music doesn’t have to be difficult to be effective.
+Composing had never been part of my plan but the universe had other ideas.
+My foster father asked me to compose a piece to be sung at his ordination; the RSCM published it and were eager to know if I’d written anything else.
+So I kept writing and the next thing you know you’re being name-checked on University Challenge!
+It was only when I began composing that I realised what an impact those early chorister years had had on me.
+Although I’d been singing with professional choirs, often performing very complex and challenging music, it was for the humble parish church choir that I felt compelled to write, the kind of choir I’d sung in as a child.

-I’m often asked what my career highlights have been so far: recording a duet with Jarvis Cocker for the French Dispatch soundtrack was definitely one; conducting my A Season to Sing piece at Sydney Opera House was another experience etched on my memory of ever.
+I’m often asked what my career highlights have been so far: recording a duet with Jarvis Cocker for the French Dispatch soundtrack was definitely one; conducting my A Season to Sing piece at Sydney Opera House was another experience that’ll be etched on my memory for ever.
 But, even in such moments, I never forget where it all began.